phoenixmcknight/ios-unit-1-review-lab/README.md

 ```

 b.
 Using the Giant class.
 What will the value of `edgar.name` be after the code below runs?
 How about `jason.name`?
 Explain why.

+//Both values will be "jason".
+Changing the value of jason.name will change the value of edgar name because class Giant is a reference type.

 ```swift
 let edgar = Giant(name: "Edgar", weight: 520.0, homePlanet: "Earth")